DataBiosphere/terra-docker/CONTRIBUTING.md

 ## Updating terra-docker-versions-*.json Best Practices

 As of 6/2/2022, we have added a new process for updating the image versions available across different environments.
 Once the Leo PR is merged to develop, we will need to promote `terra-docker-versions-new.json` to dev by doing `gsutil cp xxx/terra-docker-versions-new.json xx/terra-docker-versions-dev.json`.
-Once the dev candidate is promoted to alpha, we will need to bump the subsequent `terra-docker-versions-alpha.json` file.
-This process should be repeated for promotions to staging with `terra-docker-versions-staging.json` and then to prod with `terra-docker-versions-prod.json`.
-This will mainly impact our terra-ui integration tests against alpha and staging, but if we forget, we should be running into errors when creating runtimes in the environment which has an outdated versions file.
+The rest of the environments should be covered by automated processes.

 ## Merging the terra-docker image hash update job PR